 Plastic, Reconstructive and Aesthetic Surgery, is that specialty in Medicine which deals with acute and non-acute conditions, congenital or acquired, as a result of trauma, disease, degeneration or ageing in patients of both sexes and all ages.
 Its aim is the restoration or improvement of function, appearance and well-being.

 Section 4 Methods:

-Section 1 There shall be five classes of Membership in the Association: Active, Senior, Corresponding, Senior Corresponding and Honorary.
+Section 1 There shall be five classes of Membership in the Association: Active, Senior, Associate, Corresponding and Honorary.

 Section 2 Membership of the Association is by application.
 Membership is a privilege and not a right, and it is contingent upon continuing compliance with the by-laws of the Association.
 No person shall be elected or remain a member of the Association unless he or she is of good moral character and adheres to accepted principles of medical ethics.